What is smart charging and why our energy systems need it?

 The entire energy sector is transforming

-As we’re moving towards environmental-friendlier energy production methods, our usage of renewable energy resources is increasing fast.
+As we’re moving towards environmentally friendlier energy production methods, our usage of renewable energy resources is increasing fast.

 Renewables are an uncertain source of energy